By Gofire staff

 You may not be able to define the word linalool, but we guarantee you’ve smelled it: it’s truly one of the most amazing scents in the plant kingdom.
 Linalool is found in high quantities in lavender, as well as orange, rose, rosewood and coriander.
 More than 200 different plants produce linalool, and its antimicrobial properties also serve to protect the health of plants that produce it.

 Research indicates linalool may have sedative, anxiety-reducing, and pain-relieving benefits.
-In one remarkable study, 54 patients who had just undergone laparoscopic adjustable gastric banding surgery inhaled either lavender oil vapor or a placebo.
+In one remarkable study, 54 patients who had just undergone laparoscopic adjustable gastric banding surgery inhaled either lavender or a placebo.
 While 82 percent of the patients in the placebo group required analgesics for postoperative pain, only 46 percent of the lavender oil group did.
 The lavender group also required significantly less postoperative morphine.
 Though researchers urged further study to confirm causation, they concluded the “results suggest that lavender aromatherapy can be used to reduce the demand for opioids in the immediate postoperative period.”

 If you want more of linalool’s potential health benefits, look for lavender essential oil, which has been shown to promote relaxation and better sleep.
 One study even shows that lavender improves symptoms in adults with generalized anxiety disorder.